 A temporary piece of wood was attached to the wall behind the stove to hold the pieces of marble above this area, make sure is level.

-The outlets were extended so at the end they stayed flush to the marble.
-(To work this you must turn off the electrical current)
+The outlets were extended so at the end they stayed flush to the marble (Turn off the electrical current while working on this).

 For certain types of tiles it is important to center the design, usually above the stove.
 I didn’t have to worry about this.